Course-Based Masters Program

 Course work and progression

 The Course-Based Masters in Geology and the Course-Based Masters in Geophysics are one-year degree programs, each of which is to be completed in three terms.
 The degree is offered on a full-time basis only.
-Full-time studies commence in September and finish at the end of August of each year.
-Students in either of the streams will take seven half-courses over two terms (eight months), followed by an intensive 4-month research project (GL/GP 9590).
+Full-time studies commence in September and finish at the end of August of the following year.
+Students in either of the streams will take either seven half-courses over two terms (eight months), followed by an intensive 4-month research project (GL/GP 9590) or eight half-courses (one of which will be in the summer term) plus a project presentation.
 The program must be completed in one year.
-Students must successfully complete their research project before their degree is earned.

-Required courses for the course-based Masters include the Graduate Seminar (GL/GP 9580A) and a field course, plus five electives chosen by the student in consultation with the department.
+Required courses for the course-based Masters include the Graduate Seminar (GL/GP 9580A) and a field course, plus five or six electives chosen by the student in consultation with the department.
 The course-based Master of Science in Geophysics requires successful completion of the Exploration Geophysics 9509A field course, offered in late August and early September of each year.
-Offers of admission to the course-based M.Sc. in geophysics are conditional upon arriving at Western in time to complete GP 9509A, and will be withdrawn in the event of a no-show.
+Offers of admission to the course-based M.Sc. in Geophysics are conditional upon arriving at Western in time to complete GP 9509A, and will be withdrawn in the event of a no-show.
+Following acceptance of an offer of admission, international students are encouraged to obtain necessary documents (visa, etc) well in advance in order to complete GP 9509A.
 The course-based Master of Science in Geology requires successful completion of one graduate level field course.

 Students are required to achieve a minimum grade of at least 70% calculated each term over all courses taken for credit, with no grade less than 60%.
 If their grades do not meet these standards the student will not be able to remain in the program.
-In the summer term students are required to produce a project report based on their research project that is suitable for a short, publishable journal article; the research project is intended to represent the equivalent of 4 months of full-time work on a project.
+In the summer term, students opting to have a summer research project are required to produce a project report based on their research project that is suitable for a short, publishable journal article; the research project is intended to represent the equivalent of 4 months of full-time work on a project.
+All students in the program will participate in a presentation session in August in which they will present either their individual research project or the project component of the designated 8th course.

 Tuition is due at the beginning of each of three terms.
 Tuition amounts are accessible through the Office of the Registrar.
 Tuition rates are subject to change each year.
 Students enrolled in the Course-Based Masters streams are self-funded, and not eligible for regular financial support from the university.